wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_system_syncState.md

 ---
-title: dot:system_syncState \[POST\]
+title: dot:system_syncState - Polkadot
-description: Returns the state of the syncing of the node.
+description: Example code for the dot:system_syncState json-rpc method. Сomplete guide on how to use dot:system_syncState json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters